 The Perfect 4 to 5 Days in Amsterdam Itinerary

 Planning out the perfect 4 to 5 days in Amsterdam itinerary is a highlight of mapping out a trip to Western or Northern Europe.
-Amsterdam is one of the most visited cities in Europe worldwide, and it’s no surprise why, from its picturesque canals to a culture filled with some of the world’s best museums, restaurants, a vibrant history, and a laid-back, open-minded attitude.
+As one of the most visited cities in Europe, it’s no surprise why – from its picturesque canals to some of the world’s best museums, restaurants, a vibrant history, and a laid-back, open-minded attitude.

 Amsterdam is truly a city where classic and modern combine to make such an atmospheric city and where wandering the streets and passing the many bicycles of the city while catching scents of stroopwafel is a joy.